SlaytonNichols/SlaytonHub/README.md

-## Under development/Proof of Concept
+## Speedy Proof of Concept to get more aquainted with AWS Technologies
-# SlaytonHub
-# Template Admin Web Application
-- Sample home page
-- User Roles
-- Authentication
-- Widgets
-- Icons
-- Chat
-- Forms
-- General UI Elements

-Utilizing the free version of https://adminlte.io/
+Utilizing the free version of https://adminlte.io/ run on AWS utilizing Lambda for code execution, API Gateway for routing, Cloudformation for deployment, CloudFront for a CND, S3 for storage and artifact storage, and Route 53 as a DNS.